 To apply, please visit this page.

-The Summer Ballet Intensive Workshops offer six days of classes and workshops for Advanced, Intermediate and Beginning Intermediate / Advanced Students in:
+The Summer Ballet Intensive Workshops offer six days of classes and workshops for Advanced, Intermediate and Beginning Intermediate / Advanced Students.
+The classes include up to six hours of daily instruction in:

 Classes and rehearsals are held daily and include up to six hours of instruction and workshops.
 Daily classes begin with technique class and continue with level appropriate classes in pointe, variations, contemporary technique, pilates, adagio (partnering), men’s class, and workshops in choreography.
 Rehearsals for end of session performances are included in curriculum.
 Dancers will develop their projection and performing skills during this portion of the program.